mjl-/mox/README.md

 Unfortunately, mox does not yet provide an option for that.
 Mox does spam filtering based on reputation of received messages.
 It will take a good amount of work to share that information with a backup MX.
 Without that information, spammers could use a backup MX to get their spam accepted.

 Until mox has a proper solution, you can simply run a single SMTP server.
+The author has run a single mail server for over a decade without issues.
+Machines and network connectivity are stable nowadays, and email delivery will be retried for many hours during temporary errors (e.g. when rebooting a machine after updates).

 ## How do I stay up to date?